carlosmunoz/zanata-wiki/Webtrans-Architecture.md

 # Presenter and View Relationships

 Webtrans consists of a nested set of Presenters, and a similarly nested set of Views.
-Its entry point is org.zanata.webtrans.client.Application, retrieves the top-level view (AppView) and adds it to the page.
-Other views are nested within AppView as shown in the diagram below.
+Its entry point is org.zanata.webtrans.client.Application, which retrieves the top-level view (AppView) and adds it to the page.
+Other Views are nested within AppView as shown in the diagram below, and Presenters follow a similar hierarchy.

 ![Webtrans View/Presenter hierarchy](http://zanata.org/images/diagrams/zanata-2.0-webtrans-hierarchy.svg)